-Figure 9 plots the access throughput when the off-chip memory is b = 5 times slower than the on-chip memory.
-In the case of partitioned hashing with d = 2, it assumes an optimal partitioning for each load, as provided by Corollary 17.
-It is clear that there is a limited difference between the cases of d = 2 with partitioning and d = 2 without partitioning, and therefore by simplicity we only consider one of them below.
-More importantly, it shows that up to a load of approximately 0.7, and for loads above approximately 1, it is better to use d = 2 than d = 3.
+Figure 9 plots the access throughput when the off-chip memory is b=5 times slower than the on-chip memory.
+In the case of the partitioned cuckoo hashing with d=2, it assumes an optimal partitioning for each load, as provided by by Corollary 17.
+It is clear that that there is limited difference between the cases of d=2 with partitioning and d=2 without partitioning, and therefore by simplicity we only consider one of them below.
+More importantly, it shows that up to a load of approximately 0.7, and for loads above approximately 1, it is better to use d=2 than d=3.
 Intuitively, this is because the decrease in the number of needed SRAM accesses more than compensates for the resulting loss of efficiency and therefore the increase in the number of DRAM accesses.